Sonny Chua

 Sonny Chua (2 November 1967 – 9 September 2020) was an Australian composer, pianist, and music educator.
 He taught at Melbourne High School and was Director of Music at the Mac.Robertson Girls' High School.

 Early life and education

 Chua was born on 2 November 1967 in Penang, Malaysia. to Richard and Jenny Chua.
-The eldest of four children, he also lived in Kuala Lumpur, Singapore and Malacca, before the family immigrated to Melbourne, Australia.
+The eldest of four children, he also lived in Kuala Lumpur, Singapore and Malacca, before the family emigrated to Melbourne, Australia.

 Chua started piano lessons in Malacca at age eight, and continued his piano studies in Melbourne with Julie Zelman, who encouraged him to explore a range of modern music styles.
-It was at this point, that his creative journey began.
+It was at this point that his creative journey began.
 He attended the Victorian College of the Arts Secondary School (VCASS), studying piano under Stephen McIntyre.
-He completed a Bachelor of Music degree at the Conservatorium of Music of the University of Melbourne, specialising in piano performance, with Ronald Farren-Price AO, Alexander Semetsky and Max Cooke; and also studied composition with Peter Tahourdin, Barry Cunningham and Brenton Broadstock.
+He completed a Bachelor of Music degree at the Conservatorium of Music of the University of Melbourne, specialising in piano performance, with Ronald Farren-Price, Alexander Semetsky and Max Cooke; and also studied composition with Peter Tahourdin, Barry Conyngham and Brenton Broadstock.